How to apply for a residence permit to live with someone in Sweden with whom you are planning to marry or become common law spouses

 - a certificate of pregnancy.

+Make sure that the information on the documents you attach is clearly visible.
+Check that the numbers and characters at the top and bottom of the passport pages is clear and legible.
 The documents should be translated to Swedish or English by an authorised translator.
 Copies of original documents should always be included.

 Power of attorney to represent you